 Runway East is a laidback, affordable option for entrepreneurs and teams to work, collaborate, and occasionally drink together.
-It's a growing business with locations in Moorgate, Shoreditch, and Featherstone, with upcoming venues in SoHo, London Bridge, and Bristol.
+It's a growing business with locations in Moorgate, Temple Meads, SoHo, London Bridge, Bristol Bridge, and Finsbury Park.

-For individuals, there are a variety of membership options, including hot desks (£199 + VAT per month) and dedicated seating (£399 + VAT per month).
-Monthly fees for private offices start at £400 + VAT per person, and scaleup spaces begin at £400 + VAT per person each month.
+There are various membership options for individuals, including hot desks (£199) and dedicated seating (£350 + VAT to £399 + VAT per month depending on location).
+Monthly fees for private offices start at £350 + VAT per person, and scale-up spaces begin at £350 + VAT per person each month.
 All memberships include free access to meeting rooms, high-speed Internet, breakout spaces, and community events — perfect for growing startups.

-Depending on your location and membership package, other amenities include rooms for relaxing, regular opportunities with investors, cake Wednesdays, runway feasts, cleaning services, showers, lockers, onsite staffing, and printing services.
+Depending on your location and membership package, other amenities include rooms for relaxing, regular opportunities with investors, cake Wednesdays, cleaning services, showers, lockers, onsite staffing, and printing services.

-Located in Mayfair, St. James, Bank, and Holborn, The Clubhouse is a formal setting for luxurious businesses.
+Located in Mayfair, St. James, and Holborn Circus, The Clubhouse is a formal setting for luxurious businesses.
 It's an excellent location for meeting with important clients and potential business partners.

-The organization defines itself as a "unique business club that sits between coworking spaces and member clubs.”
+The organization offers flexible meetings and workspaces that are innovative and design-led.
 Its luxurious offerings are reminiscent of a cross between a hotel and an office.
 Services include couriers, concierges, call answering, flexible meeting areas, meeting rooms, hot and dedicated desks, virtual offices, phone booths, and lockers.

 The prices are steep given the various luxuries that you’ll find at The Clubhouse.
-A "House" membership costs £4,650 + VAT per year with a joining fee of £250.
+A "House" membership costs £4,800 + VAT per year.
 You will get access to invitations and events, priority booking for meeting rooms, and daily access with this subscription package.
 Executive members and club members pay lower fees but get limited access.

-The Oval Office is in fact located in London — at least the creative coworking space is.
+The Oval Office is, in fact, located in London — at least the creative coworking space is.
 Located off Hackney Road, it houses a mix of nonprofits, tech startups, consultancies, and design studios.
 Residents have access to TVs and high-end sound systems.
-The benefits package offers 24/7 access, post handling, kitchen facilities, bookable meeting rooms, fast Internet, daily cleaning, and sound system access.
-You can inquire about full-time, part-time, and hot desk options through their website.
+The benefits package offers 24/7 access, kitchen facilities, bookable meeting rooms, fast internet, weekly cleaning, and sound system access.
+You can inquire about desk space or meeting options through their website.

-Members can also get access to The Pickle Factory, a music venue, and Oval Space, a spot that hosts music, art, and pop-up events.
-There are many events, gigs, workshops, and socials that go on in these two locations, which make them great networking locations for artists.
+Members can also access The Pickle Factory, a music venue, and Oval Space, a spot that hosts music, art, and pop-up events.
+There are many events, gigs, workshops, and socials that go on in these two locations, making them great networking locations for artists.

 TechHub is a dynamic gathering space for growing businesses.
-Startups will find an opportunity for building business relationships and tackling operation challenges within its walls.
+Startups will find an opportunity to build business relationships and tackling operation challenges within their walls.
 Many members attest to its value for helping early-stage startups.
-There are plenty of events year-round, including talks with guest speakers from places like Google and evenings for finding interns.
+There are plenty of events year-round, including talks with guest speakers from Microsoft and evenings for finding interns.

-Membership is geared towards groups and teams for £1,548 + VAT monthly, though individuals can opt for part-time subscriptions for £500 + VAT annually and a resident room for £299 + VAT monthly.
-Memberships perks include marketing support, a flexible workspace, mentorship, and entrepreneurial programs and events.
+Membership is geared towards groups and teams for £1,800 + VAT monthly, though individuals can opt for part-time subscriptions for £700 + VAT annually and a resident room for £390 + VAT monthly.
+Membership perks include marketing support, a flexible workspace, mentorship, and entrepreneurial programs and events.
 Subscribers can also enjoy meeting and breakout spaces, high-speed Internet, printing services, a stocked kitchen, weekly breakfasts, and more.

 Additionally, the online member network allows people to crowdsource knowledge from engineers, commercial specialists, and founders.
-There is one location in main London and another in Moorgate.
+There is one location in main London.

 A coworking space shouldn't shave off most or all of your income.
 Greenhouse London offers competitive, affordable prices.
 It is home to many creative individuals, small businesses, and startups.
 Before committing to a payment plan, you can try out the one-day trial option.

-Fun events take place in its space throughout the year, including music gigs, workshops, seasonal markets, and meetups.
-You will find Greenhouse at locations in Newington Green and Hackney.
+Fun events occur in its space throughout the year, including music gigs, workshops, seasonal markets, and meetups.
+You will find Greenhouse's six locations in North and East London.

 Huckletree celebrates community, operating as a gathering space for startups, scaleups, innovation teams, and global brands.
 Members include innovators from tech, lifestyle, and startup brands.
 You will be able to meet industry experts and participate in exclusive business events as a member at Huckletree.

-Memberships range from "light" for 10 days from £175 + VAT per month to studios for growing teams at £550 + VAT per month.
-In between these two options are "unlimited members" who get full access to hot desking zones and breakout spaces as well as "resident members" who receive dedicated desks.
+Memberships range from "light" for 10 days from £175 + VAT per month to studios for growing teams at £360 + VAT per month.
+In between these two options are "Floating members" who get full access to hot desking zones and breakout spaces for 20 days a month, as well as "Resident Desk members" who receive dedicated desks.
 Membership perks include exclusive events, private phone booths, meeting rooms, coffee and tea, weekly drinks, and well-being classes.

 The coworking space also has a broad network of contacts from the tech, media, and fashion industries.
-You can visit Huckletree at its locations in West London, Shoreditch, and Clerkenwell.
+You can visit Huckletree at its locations in Westminster, Shoreditch, White City, and SoHo.

-Day passes start at £20 + VAT.
-Monthly fees for desks are £199 + VAT for hot desks, £350+VAT for dedicated spaces, and £399+VAT for private offices.
+Day passes start at £40 + VAT.
+Monthly fees for desks are £249 + VAT for hot desks, £350+VAT for dedicated spaces, and £1,000+VAT for private offices.
 Amenities include fast Internet, access to multiple locations, coffee, meeting and conference rooms, sports classes, and mindfulness sessions.

-Uncommon has several locations throughout London, including Highbury and Islington, Borough, Fulham, Midtown, and Liverpool Street.
+Uncommon has several locations throughout London, including Highbury and Islington, Borough, Fulham, and Liverpool Street.

 Movers and shakers will find a place to grow their ideas to combat all of society's challenges at London's Impact Hub.
-The organization describes itself as "part innovation lab, part business incubator, and part community center. " There are three Impact Hubs in London at Islington, King's Cross, and Brixton.
+The organization describes itself as "part innovation lab, part business incubator, and part community center. " There are two Impact Hubs in London.
+They are located in Islington and King's Cross.

-Prices vary by location.
-At King's Cross, monthly membership prices start at £15 for Hub Connect, £90 for Hub 30, £140 per month for Hub 50, £260 per month for Hub 100, and £460 for Hub Unlimited.
+Prices may vary by location.
+At King's Cross, monthly membership prices start at £15 + VAT for Hub Connect.
+Coworking memberships of 30, 50, or 100 hours a month range from £90 + VAT to £260 + VAT per month.
+They also offer an Anchor Desk package that comes with a dedicated desk.
 Different tiers indicate the number of perks that you get.
-Depending on how much you pay, amenities include unlimited tea and coffee, storage, and a registered post box.
+Depending on how much you pay, amenities include unlimited tea and coffee, storage, and a registered business address.